Google Translate Disclaimer

 Part-time students with permanent disabilities may be eligible to receive up to $22,000 to help offset exceptional, education-related costs.

 The Saskatchewan Advantage Scholarship is available to part-time students.
-If you are a Grade 12 graduate (2012 or later) and enrol in a Saskatchewan post-secondary institution, you may be eligible to receive the Saskatchewan Advantage Scholarship of $500 each year (maximum of $2,000).
-To do this, students will be required to apply for a part-time student loan.
+If you are a Grade 12 graduate (2012 or later) and enrol in a Saskatchewan post-secondary institution, you may be eligible to receive the Saskatchewan Advantage Scholarship.
+Starting 2021-22, the Scholarship will provide $750 (up from $500) per year, with a lifetime maximum of $3,000, to eligible grade 12 graduates, including Adult Basic Education (ABE) and GED® students.
+To receive this Scholarship, students are required to apply for a student loan.

 Applying for a part-time student loan to access grants does not mean you have to take a loan if you prefer not to.
 When you apply for a part-time student loan, you are assessed for a mix of non-repayable grants and repayable loans.
 You can choose to receive grants only by indicating this on your part-time application form.